Gift Tax

 The gift tax is a way the government taxes citizens by levying on any transfer of assets to an individual that is free or paid below fair market value.

 It is affected by limits set by the IRS, which updates the amounts yearly.
 For 2024, the annual gift tax limit is $18,000, while the lifetime limit is $13.61 million.
+In 2025, the annual limit is $19,000 and the lifetime limit is $13.99 million.

 Understanding how gift tax works and using strategies such as gift splitting, giving in trust, and structuring your gifts can help you lower or avoid any potential liabilities that come with gifting large amounts of money.